Laplacian Convolutional Representation for Traffic Time Series Imputation: Acknowledgment

 \section{Acknowledgment}

 Xinyu Chen would like to thank the Institute for Data Valorisation (IVADO) and the Interuniversity Research Centre on Enterprise Networks, Logistics and Transportation (CIRRELT) for providing the PhD Excellence Scholarship to support this study.
+The work of HanQin Cai is partially supported by NSF DMS 2304489.

 \ifCLASSOPTIONcaptionsoff

 \fi